Skip to content

 The other thing mindfulness offers is what therapists call defusion, the ability to observe a thought or sensation rather than being completely fused with it.
 Instead of "I am having a heart attack," the thought becomes "I notice my heart is beating very fast."
 It sounds like a small shift.
 In practice, it creates just enough distance to keep you from making the panic worse by panicking about the panic.

-A Note on Avoidance
+A note on avoidance

 One of the most common responses to panic attacks is to start avoiding the situations where they have happened before.
 This makes complete intuitive sense.
 If panic hit you on the freeway, you take surface streets.
 If it happened at the grocery store, you go at off-peak hours, or you ask someone to go for you.